Pence to address March for Life in person

 - Presidents Ronald Reagan and George W. Bush addressed the event via telephone but did not attend

-Washington (CNN)Vice President Mike Pence will address the March for Life event in person on Friday, said Marc Lotter, a spokesman for Pence.
+Washington (CNN)Vice President Mike Pence will address Friday's March for Life in person, a first for a sitting vice president in the event's 43-year history.

-Pence will be the first vice president to ever address the march in person in its 43-year history.
-Earlier Thursday, the organization said the scheduled appearance of top White House adviser Kellyanne Conway at the event would make her the "highest-ranking White House official to ever speak at the march."
+"Honored to meet with Pro-Life leaders in my office tonight.
+Just told them I look forward to addressing National @March_for_Life on Friday," Pence said in a tweet Thursday night.

+Marc Lotter, a spokesman for the vice president, said Pence would appear in person.

 Presidents Ronald Reagan and George W. Bush addressed the event via telephone but did not attend.